pro100broo/Notes/README.md

 # Simple console application for easy interaction with notes
-Database in Json format includes notes and groups of notes with a custom names.
+Database includes notes and groups of notes with a custom names.
+PostgreSQL and MongoDB supports
 The application supports auto-completion of user's commands and multiline text redactor.

 # Attention!